pc2752/percussive_synth/README.md

 <h3>Generation</h3>

-Sounds can be generated from the command line, or within Python.
+Sounds can be generated within Python.

-To generate from the command line, the following commands should be ran:

 The following example shows how to generate and save a sound from NeuroDrum
 ```python